NSIAppDev/MoviesAppTutorial/Tutorial/BaseApplication.md

 On the next screen, select your new Model, in our case `Movie` from the drop down.
 The Controller name should be automatically set to `MoviesController` and click `Add`
 ![New Controller](images/NewController.jpg)

-Further modififications were made to implement `NoDB` along with memory cache.
+Further modifications were made to implement `NoDB` along with memory cache.
 These changes are not covered in this tutorial.